‘Barbie’ on track to become highest grossing domestic film of the year – KION546

 Trailing behind “The Super Mario Bros.
 Movie” by an estimated $48 million, writer-director Greta Gerwig’s “Barbie” appears destined to gain the top spot for highest grossing domestic film of 2023.

 “Barbie” raked in a stunning $155 million domestically in its opening weekend and last week joined the $1 billion club in global box office sales – a feat only achieved by about 50 films in history, adjusted for inflation, Paul Dergarabedian, senior media analyst at Comscore, told CNN.
-While “Pink Fever” has slowed in the last week, tracking site Box Office Mojo estimates “Barbie” earned $33.7 million this weekend to maintain its stronghold in the theaters.
+While “Pink Fever” has slowed in the last week, “Barbie” is estimated to have earned $33.7 million this weekend to maintain its stronghold in the theaters.

 The comedy about the iconic doll is estimated to have reached $525 million domestic and nearly $1.2 billion worldwide.
 “Barbie” took in $10 million Friday alone, earning an average above $11.3 million per day from August 5-11.
 “Barbie” passed the $500 million domestic mark in the middle of its third week, while “The Super Mario Bros.
 Movie” needed more than five weeks to reach the milestone.